dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 So we want to allow libraries to ignore restrictions on their own types, but we need to be careful that doing so doesn't break invariants in *other* libraries.
-In practice, this means that when a class opts out of being implemented using `base` or `final`, then that particular restriction can't be ignored.
+In practice, this means that when a class opts out of being implemented using `base` or `final`, then that particular restriction cannot be ignored.

 ## Mixin classes